Skip to content

 Whilst Turtle doves are protected in the UK, large numbers are shot and trapped on their migration through some European countries.

-Help With their Future
+Help with their future

 We can help the survival of Turtle Doves by responding to the factors contributing to their decline.
 The Trust believes our project to be the most immediate solution, one that will make a huge difference in ensuring the continued future of the Turtle Dove in the UK.
+The Turtle Dove Trust provides captive bred Turtle Doves with a protected environment prior to releasing them into the wild.

 New purpose-built enclosures with automated drinkers have been installed in close proximity to the Trust’s release sites in North Norfolk.
 Their design allows the young Turtle Doves to learn how to forage for different mixtures of seed on different surfaces.
 We safely release them to the wild once the Oil-seed Rape and Barley crops have been harvested in these areas.
 Follow up data is made available by ringing all our captive birds on each leg and, subject to funding, geo-tagging a number of them.